Jnana Deepa, Institute of Philosophy and Theology

-Jnana Deepa (JD), Institute for Philosophy and Theology (Pontifical Athenaeum) is located at Pune, India.
-It is the academic component of Papal Seminary, Pontificium Athenaeum Kandiensis seu Pooniensis.
-Founded by the Pope Leo XIII with the motto “Filii tui India administri tibi salutis” in Kandy (Sri Lanka) in 1893, it was transferred to Pune (India) in 1955.
-Catering primarily to the formation of diocesan priests but open to Catholic faithful and other religious orders, especially candidates to the Catholic priesthood it is entrusted by the Holy See to the Society of Jesus for training future Catholic leaders.
+Jnana Deepa (JD), Institute for Philosophy and Theology is located at Pune, India.
+It is the academic component of Papal Seminary, Founded by Pope Leo XIII with the motto “Filii tui India administri tibi salutis” in Kandy (Sri Lanka) in 1893, it was transferred to Pune (India) in 1955, being joined to the Jesuit faculty of Theology 'De Nobili College'.
+Catering primarily to the formation of catholic priests it is also open to Catholic faithful and religious orders it is entrusted by the Holy See to the Society of Jesus for training Catholic leaders.

 History

-JD is the Athenaeum of the Papal Seminary which was founded in 1893 at Kandy, Sri Lanka.
-The seminary was founded by the Apostolic Delegate to India, Mgr Lasdislaus Zaleski and the Belgian Jesuits (Fr Sylvain Grosjean) in response to the letter Ad extremas of Pope Leo XIII calling for the establishment of institutes for the training of the local clergy.
-Sri Lanka, with India and Burma was then part of the British Empire.
-After Indian Independence, it became increasingly difficult for Indian citizens to go to Sri Lanka for studies.
-In 1955, the Papal Seminary along with its Athenaeum moved to Pune, Maharashtra (India), near the already existing Jesuit Formation House 'De Nobili College'.
+A catholic seminary was founded in 1893 in the hills of Kandy Ceylon. by the Apostolic Delegate to India, Mgr Lasdislaus Zaleski and entrusted to the Belgian Jesuits, led by Fr Sylvain Grosjean.
+This was in response to the letter Ad extremas of Pope Leo XIII calling for the establishment of institutes for the training of the local clergy.
+Ceylon (Sri Lanka), with India and Burma were then part of the British Empire.

+After the Independence of India, it became increasingly difficult for Indian citizens to go to Sri Lanka for studies.
+In 1955, the Papal Seminary along with its Athenaeum moved to Pune, Maharashtra (India), near the already existing Jesuit Theologate 'De Nobili College'.

-The Athenaeum of the Papal Seminary adopted the Indian name 'Jnana Deepa' in 1972.
+In the wake of Vatican II the Papal Seminary adopted the Indian name 'Jnana Deepa' (1972).
 In 2015 it celebrated its diamond jubilee of transfer to Pune.
 It continues to offer philosophy and theology courses for those studying for the Catholic priesthood.
 It also serves as an intellectual centre for the Catholic Church in India, having taken a leading role in promoting inculturation since the 1970s.
 Its "Department of Indian Studies" brings "Indian" insights to the Christian faith.